How do I check my coding notice?

 If your circumstances change, your tax code may change part way through the tax year.
 Common events that can give rise to changes include:

-- your employer submits your P11D for the previous year to HMRC;
+- your employer submits your P11D benefits information for the previous year to HMRC;

-- you request tax relief through your tax code for charitable donations, for example;
+- you request tax relief through your tax code for employment expenses, for example;

-- you realise and tell HMRC that you were on an incorrect tax code earlier in the tax year.
+- you were on an incorrect tax code earlier in the tax year.

-If you have not been paying enough tax through your original tax code, HMRC may have to reduce your tax code part way through the year.
+With regards to the last bullet point, if you have not been paying enough tax through your original tax code, HMRC may have to change your tax code part way through the year to try and collect the estimated underpayment.
 HMRC will tell your employer (or pension provider) the new code number and send you a new PAYE coding notice.
 If you are not sure what is happening, contact HMRC to ask them to explain.
+Normally such adjustments to collect the estimated underpayment for the current year will not be placed in your code number if it is issued after 5 January in the tax year; instead that underpayment is likely to be carried forward and collected in your tax code in a later year.
+See also the question directly below.

-Although millions of people pay their tax under the PAYE system, not everyone needs a tax code notification each year. on paper.
-But you can always check your tax code in your personal tax account.
+Although millions of people pay their tax under the PAYE system, not everyone needs a paper or hard copy tax code notification each year (P2).

-If your tax code is reduced or increased to take account of:
+However, if your tax code is reduced or increased to take account of things like:

 - untaxed income, such as rents or savings income;